 Early symptoms of hepatitis C in women can include:

 - abdominal discomfort

 - poor appetite

 Hepatitis C can also be chronic, meaning the infection doesn’t clear on its own, but rather progresses and damages the liver.
-Symptoms of chronic hepatitis include:
+Symptoms of chronic hepatitis and liver damage include: